Transcription Tulsa Mortgage

 Steve: It’s not permanent, it’s just for me.
 It’s just for whoever is doing the rescore.
-If total lending concepts is doing your home loan, your Tulsa Mortgage, and I need your score to go up and I show you, like I just did, the balance on this credit card was 3,800 bucks and they paid it down to 2100 and it hasn’t updated on their credit yet.
+If Guaranteed Rate is doing your home loan, your Tulsa Mortgage, and I need your score to go up and I show you, like I just did, the balance on this credit card was 3,800 bucks and they paid it down to 2100 and it hasn’t updated on their credit yet.
 I ordered a rapid rescore so that I could get the credit score updated and get this, this is a very interesting thing to think about.
 Currently, 658 credit score.
 What do you think?
 Okay, well they qualify, we’ve talked about this before Steve, you can do an FHA loan.
 Tulsa mortgage on FHA, VA, even USDA down to a 580, you can do a conventional lender 620 so they have a 658, what’s the problem Tyler?

 Tyler: It’s not necessarily a problem, but they need a little bit of help.

 Steve: Yes.
 They want a better interest rate, they want a better Tulsa mortgage insurance rate.
 We may have hit that topic, I’m sure it’s somewhere down the list of things to talk about, but how your credit score or lack of credit score affects your mortgage insurance premium; because it’s expensive.

 Steve: At a 658 on the conventional loan, it is expensive.
 Here’s what it is, just to tell you.
 It’s 1.53% monthly.
 If your interest rate is 4%, let me give you a comparison– if you’re doing an FHA loan you pay 0.8% monthly.
 It’s basically double that, almost, right Tyler?